-The driver's side airbag is located in the steering wheel and the passenger airbag is located on the top of the instrument panel, beneath a thin seamless membrane.
+The driver's front airbag is located within the steering wheel and the passenger airbag is located on the top of the instrument panel, beneath a thin seamless membrane.
 To maximize its protective potential while reducing the likelihood of injuries being caused by the activation process, the passenger airbag inflates first upward and then rearward.

-The 2010 TL has standard dual-chamber front-seat side airbags offering protection for the torso and pelvis in a severe side impact.
+The TL has standard dual-chamber front seat side airbags offering protection for the torso and pelvis in a severe side impact.
 Replacing the single-chamber airbags of the previous-generation TL, these dual-chamber units include a larger upper chamber for enhanced protection of the chest area along with a smaller lower chamber covering the lower back and hip area.
-A single inflator unit fills both chambers.
-These dual-chamber airbags are designed to help reduce the likelihood of front seat occupant injuries caused by side impacts from larger vehicles.
-In addition, the airbags now stay inflated longer which helps provide added protection in longer lasting crash situations such as with a vehicle rollover.
+A single inflator unit fills both chambers and the airbags stay inflated longer than before which helps provide added protection in longer lasting crash situations.

 Side-curtain airbags provide head protection for the driver and front passenger as well as for the occupants of the outboard rear seats.
 Mounted in the ceiling above the side windows, the side-curtain airbags are activated by a central sensor and sensors in the side of the vehicle.
 An electronic processor interprets collision information from the sensors and determines the appropriate timing and deployment rates based on the severity of the side impact.
-The side-curtain airbags may also deploy in other collisions, such as a rollover, if the sensors indicate there is a likelihood of side forces posing a risk to vehicle passengers.
+The side-curtain airbags may also deploy in other collisions if the sensors indicate there is a likelihood of side forces posing a risk to vehicle passengers.

 ACTIVE FRONT HEAD RESTRAINTS

-The 2010 TL is fitted with active front head restraints designed to help minimize the risk of neck injuries in the event of a rear impact.
+The TL is fitted with active head restraints for the front seats that are designed to help minimize the risk of neck injuries in the event of a sufficient rear impact.
 The head restraint is mechanically linked to a lumbar plate located inside of the front seatback.
-In a rear impact, the passenger's body pushes against the seatback, causing the head restraint to move forward in a carefully prescribed arc.
-This motion helps equalize the impact forces transmitted to the head, neck and spine as the occupant's head moves backward during the collision.
-Effectively managing and dispersing this energy is critical to help minimize the potential for injuries.
+In a rear impact, the passenger's body pushes against the seatback, causing the head restraint to move forward and upward in a carefully prescribed arc.

 LOWER ANCHORS AND TETHERS FOR CHILDREN (LATCH)